rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 [Michael Jackson's](https://github.com/mjackson) [Citrus](http://mjackson.github.io/citrus/) [gem](https://rubygems.org/gems/citrus/) is a general purpose
 parser generator for Ruby, an alternative to the popular [Treetop](http://treetop.rubyforge.org/index.html) [gem](https://rubygems.org/gems/treetop).
-I wanted to play with Citrus, so I wrote a toy date parser.
+I wanted to play with Citrus, so I started with a toy date parser.

 <!--more-->

-The Citrus [documentation](http://mjackson.github.io/citrus/example.html) goes over the rules for expressing a grammar well, but it doesn't seem to have a quick example of a full application of Citrus in action.
-The full code from this example is on [Github](https://github.com/rdnewman/citrus-dates).
+The Citrus [documentation](http://mjackson.github.io/citrus/example.html) goes over the rules for expressing a grammar well, but there's not a self contained quick example of a full application with Citrus in action.
+If you want to cut to the chase, the full code from this example is on [Github](https://github.com/rdnewman/citrus-dates).

-After making a new Rails app, just add the following to the `Gemfile` and then `bundle install`:
+To start, after making a new Rails app, just add the following to the `Gemfile` and then `bundle install`:

 ```rb
 gem 'citrus'
 ```

 For this example, I'm turning off almost everything related to Rails since I don't want to fuss with a database right now, but I'll keep ActionController just so Rails is still around.
-Obviously, I could have just done this without including Rails at all, but this is just an example demo anyway.
+Obviously, I could have just done this without including Rails at all and everything would still work.

 ```ruby
 # in application.rb